sr-19/job-portal-dashboard-in-tableau/README.md

 This is a project in which a 'Job Portal' dashboard is created using 'Tableau' to depict job postings, company information, and hiring trends.
 The dashboard is deployed on a website and served on Netlify, which makes it easier to access.

-The dataset file [link](https://www.kaggle.com/datasets/ravindrasinghrana/job-description-dataset) contains job description data like job title, job role, date posted, requirements, company size, remuneration, and job preference.
+The dataset [file](https://www.kaggle.com/datasets/ravindrasinghrana/job-description-dataset) contains job description data like job title, job role, date posted, requirements, company size, remuneration, and job preference.
 Filtering and data processing was done so that it led to efficient visualizations.

 Here are the list of visualisations made and combined in a dashboard -
 1. Companies Across Job Portals - Visual representation of job opportunities by various companies on various job websites.